Grumpy Old Wrtier turns 60

 From the moment I decided to write, I knew I would have to figure out how a story works.

-Some stories just don’t work – they start out exciting, they have dramatic scenes and intelligent dialogue and there seems to be some interesting idea in there somewhere – but after 20 or 50 pages, you set the book aside, promising yourself to finish it later, and turn on Netflix – and never return to it
+Some stories just don’t work – they start out exciting, they have dramatic scenes and intelligent dialogue and there seems to be some interesting idea in there somewhere – but after 20 or 50 pages, you set the book aside – and never return to it.

-Great writers seem to know secrets the rest of us don’t know.
+Great writers know secrets about writing the rest of us don’t.

-I have dedicated my educational life to finding out those secrets – starting with studying the literature of the Middle Ages, when our European got its first big start.
+I have dedicated my life to finding out those secrets.
+I started by studying the literature of the Middle Ages, where our European storytelling tradition got its first big start, and I kept learning every chance I could.

 Here’s what my writers say